-3 Sauté the onions: In a large skillet, sauté onions in 2 Tbsp of olive oil until translucent on medium high heat, about 4 minutes.
-Add the garlic and chili powder and cook for a minute more.
+In a large skillet, sauté onions in 2 tablespoons of olive oil until translucent on medium high heat, about 4 minutes.
+Add the garlic and chili powder and cook for 1 minute more.

-4 Brown the meat: Increase the heat to high, and add the meat to the same pan used to cook the onions.
-Let cook for a minute or two without moving so that the meat gets browned, then turn to brown on the other sides.
+Increase the heat to high, and add the meat to the same pan used to cook the onions.
+Let cook for a 1-2 minutes without moving so that the meat gets browned, then turn to brown on the other sides.

 Add the onions and garlic back to the pan.
 Taste for spiciness and add more chili powder if desired.